OUR FARM

-Our cattle is always 100% grass fed and finished Black Angus.
+Our cattle is always 100% grass fed Black Angus.
 Our calves come from a neighboring farm who shares our values and farming practices.
 They are bread and born on their farm, and after a weening process, when they are able to leave their mothers and sustain on pasture alone, we bring them over to our land where they spend the rest of their lives.
-We never feed grain or GMOs, as these have no place in the diet of cattle.
 During winter months, we feed hay that our family grows, cuts, and bales on their farm.
-All of our beef is dry aged for tenderness and optimal flavor.
+All of our beef is dry aged for a minimum of 14 days for tenderness and optimal flavor.
 We use a high quality, USDA approved butcher who cuts, vacuum packs and freezes our beef on site before returning it to us for distribution.

-Our sheep, much like our cattle are 100% grass fed and finished.
-They are also ruminants, designed to only eat grass.
+Our sheep, much like our cattle, are grass fed.
 We raise a Katahdin / Dorper cross breed.
 These are hair sheep, meaning they do not produce wool.
 We follow a lot of the same practices with our sheep as we do our cattle, however, our sheep are bred, born, and raised on our farm.

 We believe the only way to know for sure how your meat is raised is to know your farmer directly.
 If you have any questions or would like additional information, please reach out!
 We would love to chat with you.